Late Night with Seth Meyers: Broadcast

-In MENA Countries, the show airs on OSN First Comedy HD, And re-airs two hours after the presentation on OSN First Comedy +2.
+In MENA countries, the show airs on OSN First Comedy HD, and re-airs two hours after the presentation on OSN First Comedy +2.

 The show started airing across Europe on CNBC Europe from November 1, 2016, at 23:00 GMT (00:00 CET), as a replacement for The Tonight Show Starring Jimmy Fallon which used to occupy the same slot, however from November 2016 the Tonight Show has exclusive broadcast rights across Europe on the E! channel so Late Night was chosen as its replacement.

 The show airs on CNBC Europe Mondays to Fridays at 22:30 GMT/BST (23:30 CET).
 Episodes now air in an uncut one hour format, airing episodes on a one-day delay from US transmission.
 On Saturdays and Sundays, episodes of the show air in an uncut one hour format from 20:00 GMT/BST (21:00 CET) with three episodes airing on a Saturday and three episodes airing on a Sunday.
 The weekend episodes are from editions which had aired around a week before across the USA.

-In Hong Kong and Southeast Asia, the show airs on Rock Entertainment from weeknights at 23:30 HKT (22:30 for THA/WIB), 12 hours after its U.S. telecast (with the Friday episode airs on Monday).
+In Hong Kong and Southeast Asia, the show airs on Rock Entertainment from weeknights at 23:30 HKT (22:30 for THA/WIB), 12 hours after its American telecast (with the Friday episode airing on Monday).